aaltarazi98/fullstack-guide-2025/README.md

 In this post I will be writing a detailed guide on how to get a full-stack engineer job the self teaching way.
 This will include a more efficient version of what I did so you don't waste time.
 I will be going over what you need to learn, resources, and what you need to do after.
 It is critically important that you take EACH section to heart.

-A little background about me, I have been a construction engineer for a year when I decided construction was not for me and I wanted to go somewhere else.
+A little background about me, I was a construction engineer for a year when I decided construction was not for me and I wanted to go somewhere else.
 I took quizzes on what I should become, I landed on fullstack development and I haven't looked back since.
-Since then, I have learned a lot, built great projects, made connections, worked a contract, and landed a full time job.
+Since then, I have learned a lot, built great projects, made connections, and became a professional software engineer.
 This process took me 8 months and it may take more or less time for you depending on who you are.

-I want to preface this by saying, this is NOT the only way to learn full-stack development and there are many other stacks you can learn.
+I want to preface this by saying, this is NOT the only way to learn full-stack engineer and there are many other stacks you can learn.
 This guide is focused on MERN & PERN which are very popular in the USA.
 For instance, [the Odin Project for JavaScript](https://www.theodinproject.com/paths/full-stack-javascript?) is a great alternative.

 Do NOT be overwhelmed with the sheer amount of content here.
 It is a lot, but it will all become secondhand knowledge with time.
 Take it one section at a time and do what you can.
 Now without further ado, let's get started.

+**Disclaimer as of 2025**: There has been a lot of development in AI and you can now do things like vibe coding and essentially code a small projcet without having to write a line of code.
+Needless to say, this is not an effective way to learn how to code, and the more you rely on it the less you will learn anything.
+I encourage you to avoid using AI, and if you do, to only use it like a more targeted google search.
+Plus, whatever you can vibe code together will have minimal functionality and at some point be impossible to maintain or evolve.

 ## Roadmap